What is Helicobacter pylori infection?

 It is now known to be associated with gastric and duodenal ulcers, and stomach cancers.

 In Singapore, the prevalence rate in the community without any symptom was estimated to increase with age from three percent in children below five years old to 71% in adults above 65.

-What are the symptoms of H pylori infection?
+What are the symptoms of Helicobacter pylori infection?

 Most individuals with chronic gastritis or duodenitis have no symptoms.
 However, some people develop more serious problems, including stomach or duodenal ulcers.
 Ulcers can cause a variety of symptoms or no symptoms at all.